Kevin Love NBA Playoffs Player Props: Heat vs. Knicks

 Kevin Love Insights vs. the Knicks

-- On the boards, the Knicks are ranked seventh in the NBA, giving up 42.0 rebounds per game.
+- The Knicks are the 12th-best defensive team in the NBA, giving up 113.1 points per contest.

-- The Knicks concede 25.1 assists per game, 13th-ranked in the NBA.

 Kevin Love vs. the Knicks